levlele/lev-concert/README.md

 - [ ] Add a favicon.
 - [x] Animate transition between pages.
 - [x] Fix variant type errors in Ticket.
+- [x] Fix buggy line in middle of the Ticket.
+- [x] Add noise texture to Ticket.